0%·8 min left

 Part 5 - Tips for optimizing GPU utilization in Kubernetes

-Why is your GPU cluster ideal
+Why is your GPU cluster idle#

 While organizations obsess over CPU and memory optimization in their Kubernetes clusters, a far more expensive problem is quietly destroying budgets: GPU underutilization.
 The average GPU-enabled Kubernetes cluster runs at 15-25% utilization, but unlike CPU overprovisioning, which can waste thousands of dollars per month, GPU underutilization can burn through tens or hundreds of thousands.